 Claims can take years to win, so register for email updates by clicking the Stay Up To Date button below to receive case developments directly.

-That’s the best part, if you live in the UK and are eligible, you don’t need to do anything to be part of this claim.
+That’s the best part, if you lived in the UK on 8 June 2026 and are eligible, you don’t need to do anything to be part of this claim.

-If certified by the Tribunal, Which?’s claim will proceed and Which?, as the class representative, will bring the claim on behalf of a defined group of people (the ‘class members’) who are automatically part of the class if they fit the class definition and live in the UK.
+Now that the Tribunal has ‘certified’ Which?’s claim, it will proceed and Which?, as the class representative, will bring the claim on behalf of a defined group of people (the ‘class members’) who are automatically part of the class if they fit the class definition and live in the UK.
 Those class members don’t have to sign-up to be part of the claim.

-The website will also be regularly updated if the claim is certified and as it progresses.
+The website will also be regularly updated as the claim progresses.

 If we win, we will directly update anyone who has signed up for email updates so they can come forward and claim their compensation.
 We will also be campaigning to make consumers aware that money is available to compensate them if they come forward.